closebox73/applying-theme/README.md

   copy the city_id :

   ![](/asset/owm3.png)
-  and then overwrite old city_id in weather.sh
+  and then overwrite old city_id in weather which is in the scripts folder

 - Install all font in fonts folder<br />